JoeRozman/SpotifyLiker/README.md

 ```

 Follow the prompts to enter the name of the playlist from which you want to like all of its songs.

+## Note
+On the first run, you will be prompted to authorize the application to access your Spotify account.
+This is required for the script to function properly.